-Place pot on the stovetop and bring to a boil.
+Place pot on the stove burner and bring to a boil.
 Just before a boil is reached, foam may come to the surface (organic turkeys tend to not have much if any foam).
 The foam is impurities and off flavors.
 Skim this foam off as best you can with a slotted spoon.
 Your turkey broth will taste a lot better for doing this!

 Turn the heat down to low, cover and let simmer for 24 hours.

 Strain, cool and refrigerate.
 Freeze what you will not use within 3-4 days.
 This turkey broth may be used as a base for soups and sauces or enjoyed on its own with a bit of sea salt added.

-More Information on Making Bone Broth
+More Information on Broth and Stock

 My Youtube playlist of videos on all aspects of making bone broth

 Best Bone Broth